Improving the energy efficiency of your home

-However, there are some appliances which are particularly significant regarding their energy consumption and therefore opting for energy-saving versions will be especially effective at reducing bills and CO2 emissions.
-These include:
+However, there are some appliances which are particularly significant regarding their energy consumption.
+Therefore, opting for energy-saving versions will be especially effective at reducing bills and CO2 emissions.

-How is heat energy lost from the home?
+How is heat energy lost from your home?

-Heat energy can be lost from a home through a number of ways including:
+Heat energy can be lost from your home in several ways, including:

-- “Cold-bridges”, such as window lintels and balconies are particularly likely to cause heat to be lost from a home.
+- “Cold-bridges”, such as window lintels and balconies are particularly likely to cause heat to be lost from the house.

 - Warm air is lighter than cold air, so will naturally rise above the cold air in a property.
-This means that much heat will travel up to loft spaces or be lost through cracks and holes in the property’s walls, doors and windows.
-Unsealed, unused chimney can also cause a large amount of heat to be lost from a home through the convection process.
+This means that a lot of heat will travel up to loft spaces or be lost through cracks and holes in the property’s walls, doors and windows.
+An unsealed, unused chimney can also cause a large amount of heat to be lost from your house through the convection process.

-Below are a selection of things that you can do to improve the insulation of a property – some are small things you can do yourself and others might need the help of a professional:
+Below is a selection of things that you can do to improve the insulation of a property.
+Some are small things you can do yourself, and for others, you might need the help of a professional:

 - Use curtains, blinds, carpets and wallpaper to add an extra layer of insulation to a room.

 - Block or seal holes or cracks in walls, roofs, doors, windows and floors.